gerasiov/ofxstatement-lfs/README.rst

 Input
 =====

-Lansforsakringar doesn't export account id in the statement.
+Länsförsäkringar doesn't export account id in the statement.
 This means you need to explicitly provide it during parsing as otherwise you get a blank account id.
 You can either provide it via env variable ``OFX_ACCOUNT_ID`` or it will be asked during parsing automatically.